Mary Heaton Vorse: Death and legacy

 Vorse died of a heart attack on June 14, 1966, at her home in Provincetown, Massachusetts, on the extreme tip of Cape Cod, where she was buried.
 She was 92 years old.

 In addition to her memoir written in 1935, Vorse participated in an oral history project at Columbia University in 1957, an interview that was transcribed and microfilmed by the university.
 In 1966, her children Heaton Vorse, Mary Ellen Boyden, and Joel O'Brien, deposited their mother's papers with the Archives of Labor History and Urban Affairs, Walter P. Reuther Library, Wayne State University, in Detroit.
 The collection covers the period from 1841 to 1966.
 The rich documentary record of her personal life that she normally maintained is missing for the early 1920s.
 It is possible that she found a record of this time—a period marked by her affair with Robert Minor.and her absence from her children—too painful to preserve.
 She may also have nursed a lingering fear of red baiting.
 In her autobiography, Vorse described herself, simply, as "a woman who in early life got angry because many children lived miserably and died needlessly."

 John Dos Passos, a longtime friend of Vorse's who owned a Provincetown house not far from hers, is said to have drawn on "her quality of willed self-creation" when he invented Mary French, an ill-fated labor organizer in The Big Money, the third volume of his U.S.A. trilogy.

 In 2020, Vorse's Provincetown house, to which she dedicated a chapter in her 1942 memoir Time and the Town: A Provincetown Chronicle was restored.
-With the agreement of her granddaughters, the 18th century eight-bedroom property has been rededicated as a community arts centre.
+With the agreement of her granddaughters, the 18th century eight-bedroom property has been rededicated as a community arts center.

 Timeline of journalism and political activity

-Compiled from notes to the Mary Heaton Vorse Collection at Waynes State University and from Dee Garrison's biography.
+Compiled from notes to the Mary Heaton Vorse Collection at Wayne State University and from Dee Garrison's biography.

-1910 - New York City Women's Suffrage Party, district chair.
+1910: New York City Women's Suffrage Party, district chair.
 Campaign to reduce the city's infant mortality rate.

-1911- Triangle Shirtwaist Factory fire, New York City.
+1911: Triangle Shirtwaist Factory fire, New York City.

-1912 - Lawrence Textile Strike for Harper's Weekly.
+1912: Lawrence Textile Strike for Harper's Weekly.

-1913 - Budapest: International Woman Suffrage Convention (delegate and reporter).
+1913: Budapest: International Woman Suffrage Convention (delegate and reporter).

-1914 - Unemployment protest movement, New York City.
+1914: Unemployment protest movement, New York City.

-1915 - The Hague: International Congress of Woman.
+1915: The Hague: International Congress of Woman.
 Holland, France, Germany, Switzerland, England: war correspondent, covering the effects of war on civil populations.

-1916 - Mesabi Iron Range Strike.
+1916: Mesabi Iron Range Strike.
 Minnesota, Michigan.
+Bayonne, New Jersey, oil refinery strikes.

-1917-18 - Labor under wartime: working conditions, labor unrest, living conditions.
+1917–1918: Labor under wartime: working conditions, labor unrest, living conditions.
 Pamphlets on the rights of small nations (Poland, Czechoslovakia, Yugoslavia) for the Committee on Public Information.

-1918-19 - Europe.
+1918–1919: Europe.
 England, France, Germany, Italy, Austria, Hungary, Czechoslovakia, Yugoslavia.
 Publicity for the Red Cross, the Balkan Commission, and the American Relief Administration.
 Articles and news stories; studies of postwar conditions in industrial areas.

-1919 - Switzerland.
-Second International Socialist Conference.
-Steel Strike.
-Pittsburgh, Homestead, Braddock.
+1919: Switzerland.
+International Socialist Conference (Berne International); steel strikes Pittsburgh, Homestead, and Braddock.
 Weekly newspaper stories and publicity releases for the Steel Workers Organizing Committee.